IsaacCheng1/isaaccheng1.github.io/_posts/2024-06-14-nn-library.md

 ## 2. Modules, which takes Tensor in and computes output Tensor
 A module takes a Tensor in and computes output Tensor.
-It has parameter(s), which is Tensor.
+It has parameter(s), which is trainable Tensor.

 Here is the `Module` class:
 ```python